This setup is available for Account owners and Controllers. Xero users don't have to create a custom export as their payments are pushed to Xero.

 1. Choose the general settings

-Choose which date delimiter to use.
+Choose a date delimiter to use.

 Select a date format.